-We have strategic investments in certain debt and equity securities that are included in noncurrent "Other investment securities" on our Consolidated Balance Sheets and accounted for using the cost, equity and/or available-for-sale methods of accounting.
+We have strategic investments in certain debt and/or equity securities that are included in noncurrent "Other investment securities" on our Consolidated Balance Sheets.
+Our debt securities are classified as available-for-sale and our equity securities are accounted for using the equity method of accounting or recorded at fair value.
 Certain of our equity method investments are detailed below.